Workflow Format (Nextflow)

 The tool will probably be a part of the OCR-D software in the future when it is stable enough for general use.

-Conventions for Nextflow scrips
+Conventions for Nextflow scripts

 Try to stick to the structure provided in section Structure of the Nextflow script when writing Nextflow scripts.
 You can also check the Nextflow examples provided in section Main workflow.
 The naming conventions for variables, function names, process names, and workflow names are encouraged to follow the snake case.